josepablo93/ubuntu-setup/readme.md

 # My Ubuntu Setup
-chmod +x provision.sh
+1. `chmod +x provision.sh`
+2. have the ssh config files correctly for connecting to github
-Have a submodule of dotfiles for setting the config files
+3. Have a submodule of dotfiles in `~/`